-- 5.1.
 The Secretary of State for Transport's statutory guidance on enforcing parking restrictions recommends that local enforcement authorities should consult locally on their parking policies/strategies.
-We intend to follow this recommendation with an on-line consultation on the draft parking strategy.
-The results of the public engagement will be used to inform the finalisation of the parking strategy and the development of the Parking Implementation Plan which will set out the policies for the implementation of the parking strategy. - 5.2.
-The public engagement period will commence at the beginning of October (pending agreement from Cabinet) for a period of 6 weeks and can be accessed here (www.yoursay.southend.gov.uk/parking-strategy-consultation-2021).
-A copy of the questionnaire is also contained in the Appendix.
+We intend to follow this recommendation with an on-line consultation on the draft parking strategy in 2021.
+The results of the public engagement will be used to inform the finalised version of the parking strategy and the development of the Parking Implementation Plan which will set out the policies for the implementation of the parking strategy.

+A copy of the questionnaire is also contained in Appendix 1.